 Please see further FAQs for more information about the range of roles carried out by AAs.

-AAs and nationally banded at band 7.
+AAs are nationally banded at band 7.
 However, approximately half of AAs are paid at band 8a.
 Higher banding is usually awarded to experienced AAs, whose scope of practice is broader and may take on other responsibilities.

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
 This pay system covers all staff except doctors, dentists and the most senior managers.
 Staff in the NHS will usually work a standard 37.5 hours per week.
 They may work a shift pattern.
 (1)